wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-design-successful-virtual-event-using-microsoft-365/includes/select-right-event-experience.md

 :::image type="complex" source="../media/live-event-experience.png" alt-text="Table showing experience that is best supported by Live Events.":::
 This is the same table with four columns.
 From the left the columns are What type of event, What type of attendee experience, How many people will watch the event live, and What level of video production.

 There are then three rows under it.
-There are cells highlighted in blue which show the kind of experience best supported by Live Events.
+There are cells highlighted in blue, which show the kind of experience best supported by Live Events.
 These cells are Single event, Event series, shaded Part of an engagement community, Managed Q & A, No attendee discussion or Q&A, Up to 20,000 and 100,000 people, multiple presenters, and Custom production.
 :::image-end:::

 :::row:::